Frequently Asked Question

 Is a standardized test required for admission?

 Upon review of your transcripts and resume, you will be notified by the Admissions Office if you will be required to submit GRE scores.
-Contact the Office of Graduate & Adult Enrollment for more information.
+Contact the Office of Graduate Admission for more information.

 When are the application deadlines?

 Applications are accepted year round with a fall semester deadline of August 1 and a spring semester deadline of December 1.
 Classes begin in late August and late January of each year.

 What is the cost of the Master of Public Administration program?